the Colaborative Inc

 • Licensed: N/A

 Ninety-five percent of Mr. Feinberg's projects have been for buildings and sites listed on the National Register.
 Eighty-five percent of these assignments have been for federal, state, and local governments.
-The fact that the majority of firm's projects are for repeat clients demonstrates John's ability to manage jobs that are visible to the public eye (that is, public buildings such as courthouses and post offices), meet client objectives and measures of success, satisfy stakeholder concerns and interests, and for each client to be pleased enough with the results to hire him and his team repeatedly.
+The fact that the majority of the firm's projects are for repeat clients demonstrates John's ability to manage jobs that are visible to the public eye (that is, public buildings such as courthouses and post offices), meet client objectives and measures of success, satisfy stakeholder concerns and interests, and for each client to be pleased enough with the results to hire him and his team repeatedly.
 The quality of Mr. Feinberg's work is indicated by the honors awarded to the clients' projects: national, state, and local.
-In 38 years, he has successfully completed over 100 major Historic Structures Reports (HSRs), among which are the HSRs for the Kansas State Capitol; Charleston U.S. Courthouse; St. Croix U.S. Custom House; and South Pass City (NHL), Wyoming.
-Mr. Feinberg has also completed site master plans, interpretive plans, and HSRs for the historic sites of the state historic preservation divisions of Colorado, Kansas, New Mexico, and Wyoming.
+Beginning in 1974, he has successfully completed over 100 major Historic Structures Reports (HSRs), including HSRs for Quarter No. 211 in San Juan, Puerto Rico; Forked Lightning Ranch Trading Post Outbuildings and Landscape Features at Pecos National Historical Park in northern New Mexico; Appomattox Four Outbuildings at Petersburg National Battlefield in Virginia; Bonaccord House also at Petersburg National Battlefield; the Kansas State Capitol; Charleston U.S. Courthouse; St. Croix U.S. Custom House; and South Pass City (NHL), Wyoming.
+Mr. Feinberg has also completed condition assessments on historic structures, such as the Santa Elena and San Agustin Bastions and Associated Fortification Walls in Old San Juan, Puerto Rico; multiple buildings on the Antioch College campus in Ohio; historic structure assessments, preservation plans, site master plans, and interpretive plans for the National Park Service and the GSA, as well as multiple historic sites of the state historic preservation divisions of Colorado, Kansas, New Mexico, and Wyoming.

 Dean Brookie AIA, Principal